 As I was reading a lot, I found out that many prominent environmentalist have changed their mind about many alarmist claims.
 Patrick Moore, a co-founder of Greenpeace, has left the organisation he founded and had been since speaking up about exaggerations made by its members.

 Bjorn Lomborg used to be an active environmentalist.
 However, he has never allowed himself to be completely brainwashed by environmentalism and retained an open mind.
 This helped him to follow the truth, no matter where it leads.
 As the result, he has concluded that, although there are some real environmental problems, the proposed solutions to them are ineffective at best and harmful at worst.
-For example, implementing Paris Agreement may be much more expensive than the consequences of climate change would be without any mitigating measures in place.
+For example, implementing Paris Agreement may be much more expensive than the consequences of climate change would be without any mitigating measures in place at all.

 So, by the time I found my graduate job, I was even more skeptical about the popular claims made by environmentalist alarmists.
 However, things just got worse after I found the job.
 I started working for a water and environmental engineering firm.
 And most of the work that we did was sound and genuinely useful.
 However, there were some parts of it that made me concerned.